-Does the name of R.V.
-Prasad Babu ring any bell to our ears?
-Well, he was an army man who, in a country infested with tides of army-worshipping nationalism, just went missing since the last five months.
-Along with other defence personnel, R.V.
-Prasad Babu of the Indian Navy was on board of an Antonov An-32 twin engine turboprop transport aircraft of the Indian Air Force on 22nd July 2016.
-The An-32 plane was lost forever as it went off the radar soon after it started flying towards Andaman and Nicober Islands.
+Does the name of RV Prasad Babu ring any bell to our ears?
+Well, he was an army man who, in a country infested with tides of army-worshipping nationalism, is missing for the last five months.
+Along with other defence personnel, RV Prasad Babu of the Indian Navy was on board of an Antonov An-32 twin-engine turboprop transport aircraft of the Indian Air Force on 22 July 2016.
+The An-32 plane was lost forever as it went off the radar soon after it started flying towards Andaman and Nicobar Islands.

-On 15th September the government simply called off the operation and presumed everyone on-board the An-32 aircraft, dead.
-The failure of the government to trace and locate a plane that suspiciously went off the radar after flying for sometime didn’t make the news.
+On 15 September, the government simply called off the operation and presumed everyone onboard the An-32 aircraft, dead.
+The failure of the government to trace and locate a plane that suspiciously went off the radar after flying for some time didn’t make the news.

 The defence person who went missing on-board the An-32 plane:

 Air Force: Pilot P Badsara, Flying Officer PK Nandal, Flight Lieutenant Kunal Barpete, JWO R Ranjan, Corporal G Chaudhary, Leading aircraft Man Kapil, Flight Lieutenant Deepika, Sergeant Akhilesh, Sergeant Bipin Kumar, Leading aircraft Man (LAC) LK Tripathi, Aircraft Man Raghuvir Verma, Non-combatant enrolled (NCE) Navjot Singh, NCE Ravidev Singh, NCEP P Chand, NCE Mukesh Thakur, NCE CS Yadav, Sepoy Eknathak,

 Army: Naik Vimal IP, Sepoy N Ginzasiam,